Makiguchi's Philosophy of Education

 In July 1943, Makiguchi and Toda were arrested by militarist Japan's equivalent of the Gestapo.
 They were charged with violations of the notorious "Peace Preservation Act" and with lèse majesté, disrespect for the emperor.
 Makiguchi was already seventy-two and spent the next year and four months, a total of five hundred days, in solitary confinement.

 Makiguchi, however, never retreated a step.
-It is said that he used to call out from his solitary cell, asking the other prisoners if they were bored, offering to engage them in debate about such questions as whether there is any difference between not doing good and actually committing wrong.
-He was an unrestrained master of humanistic education who always sought equal and unqualified dialogue with others.
+It is said that he used to call out from his solitary cell to the other prisoners.
+He would ask if they were bored, offering to engage them in debate about such questions as whether there is any difference between not doing good and actually committing wrong.
+1 He was an unrestrained master of humanistic education who always sought equal and unqualified dialogue with others.

 He even explained, patiently and clearly, the principles of Buddhism to his guards and interrogators.
 The official deposition records his view that a way of life in which one is "so sensitive to the praise or censure of society that one, while not doing evil, fails to do good" runs, in the final analysis, counter to the teachings of Buddhism.